hemmelig/AnisotroPy/.github/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make with the owners via submitting an issue, sending an email, or any other method before making a change.
+Contributions to AnisotroPy are welcomed.
+The first stop should be to reach out, either directly or—preferably—via the GitHub Issues panel, to discuss the proposed changes.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please review the Code of Conduct, set out at the end of this file, and endeavour to follow it when interacting with this project.

 ## Getting Started